1

 How do I become a games tester?

 To become a game tester, you should have a strong understanding of video games, good attention to detail, and the ability to identify bugs and issues.
 Many testers start with entry-level positions or freelance work, and familiarity with testing tools or basic knowledge of programming can be helpful.
-A high school diploma or equivalent is typically required, and some companies may prefer candidates with experience in quality assurance or related fields.
+Certifications are not required but can improve your chances of getting hired in the industry.

 How do I become a game tester from home?

 To become a game tester from home, you should have a good understanding of video games, strong attention to detail, and basic knowledge of bug tracking tools.
-Many companies hire remote testers through online job boards or their careers pages, often requiring a high school diploma or equivalent.
-Building a portfolio of gaming experience and staying updated on industry trends can improve your chances of securing a remote game testing position.
+Many companies hire remote testers through online job boards or their own careers pages, often requiring a high school diploma or equivalent.
+Building a portfolio of testing experience or participating in beta tests can also improve your chances of securing a remote game testing position.

 What is a typical workday like for a Game Tester From Home?